 - Fresh water reservoir capacity/number of flushes

-- Non-electric flush: If you get a camping toilet which has a battery-operated flush, make sure it can also be flushed manually.
+- Non-electric flush: If you get a camping toilet that has a battery-operated flush, make sure it can also be flushed manually.
 Otherwise, you won’t be able to use the toilet if the batteries die.

 - Integrated toilet paper holder

-- Mess-free pour spouts: The pour spout should have a vent so no sloshing occurs when you empty the waste tank.
+- Mess-free pour spouts: The pour spout should have a vent, so no sloshing occurs when you empty the waste tank.

-- Water and waste level indicators: These are crucial so you don’t accidentally overfill the tank.
+- Water and waste level indicators: These are crucial, so you don’t accidentally overfill the tank.